 OBJECTIVES AND SCOPE OF ACTIVITIES

-The Council is charged with advising the President, through the Secretary of Health and Human Services (Secretary), concerning progress made in carrying out the provisions of Executive Order 13265, as amended by Executive Order 13824, which aims to expand and encourage youth sports participation, and to promote the overall physical fitness, health, and nutrition of all Americans.
-The Council promotes this goal through external outreach, raising public awareness, and recommending to the President, through the Secretary, actions to accelerate such progress.
-Executive Order 13824 directs the Secretary to carry out the responsibilities for public health and human services, and to recognize the benefits of youth sports participation, physical activity, and a nutritious diet in helping create habits that support a healthy lifestyle.
-The Executive Order also directs the Secretary to develop a national strategy to expand children's participation in youth sports, encourage regular physical activity, including active play, and promote good nutrition for all Americans.
+The Council is charged with advising the President, through the Secretary of Health and Human Services (Secretary), concerning progress made in carrying out the provisions of Executive Order 13265, as amended, which aims to expand and encourage youth sports participation, and to promote the overall physical fitness, health, and nutrition of all Americans.
+Executive Order 14048 directs the Secretary to carry out the responsibilities for public health and human services, and to continue to promulgate a national strategy (the National Youth Sports Strategy) to expand children’s participation in youth sports, encourage regular physical activity, including active play, and promote good nutrition for all Americans.
 Published in September 2019, the National Youth Sport Strategy focuses on children and youth in communities with below-average sports participation and communities with limited access to athletic facilities or recreational areas.
-Through this national strategy, the Secretary shall seek to: (a) increase awareness of the benefits of participation in sports and regular physical activity, as well as the importance of good nutrition; (b) promote private and public sector strategies to increase participation in sports, encourage regular physical activity, and improve nutrition; (c) develop metrics that gauge youth sports participation and physical activity to inform efforts that will improve participation in sports and regular physical activity among young Americans; and (d) establish a national and local strategy to recruit volunteers who will encourage and support youth participation in sports and regular physical activity, through coaching, mentoring, teaching, or administering athletic and nutritional programs.
+The Executive Order directs the Secretary to expand national awareness of the importance of mental health as it pertains to physical fitness and nutrition and to share information about the positive effects of physical activity on mental health, particularly as it relates to children and adolescents, to combat the negative mental health impacts of the coronavirus disease 2019 (COVID-19) pandemic.

 DESCRIPTION OF DUTIES